iozfiliz/astir-installer2/docs/installation.md

 - ✅ Docker daemon status check
 - 🔄 Desktop image download (if needed)

+> **📥 Desktop Image Download Note**: The initial download progress from 0% to ~6% will appear slow as the base layers are larger compared to the remaining ones.
+After the first few layers complete, the progression speed will significantly increase.
+This is normal behavior - please be patient and allow sufficient time before considering a retry.

 ### Step 2: Wallet Import
 - Import your newly created Solana wallet (see Prerequisites section)
 - 24-word mnemonic phrase required (from the wallet you created in Prerequisites)